Docs / Getting Started

 npx shadcn add @shadcnblocks/hero-1

-Or with your preferred package manager:
+You can also select your preferred package manager:

 # pnpm